fagan2888/OG-JRC/README.md

 * latexer
 * pdf-view

-In addition, you will also want to download the [Skim](http://skim-app.sourceforge.net) pdf viewer to aid in displaying pdf's compiled from TeX with Atom.
+In addition, you will also want to download the [Skim](http://skim-app.sourceforge.net) PDF viewer to aid in displaying PDF files compiled from TeX with Atom.

-### 2.2 Sublime Text
+### 2.2 Sublime Text 3

+[Sublime Text 3](https://www.sublimetext.com) is the most widely used and versatile private software text editor.
+It has tremendous flexibility, as well as the polish of a piece of professional software.
+Sublime Text 3 will cost $70 for a license, although you can use a trial version indefinitely without charge while only having to suffer through frequent reminders to buy the full version.

 ### 2.3 Vim

-Vim is free and very powerful.
-It does, however, have a very steep learning curve - using keyboard shortcuts for all commands.
+[Vim](http://www.vim.org) is free and very powerful.
+Vim is the hard core developer's text editor of choice.
+The learning curve for using vim is a little steeper than that of Atom and Sublime Text 3, but it also has some advantages for efficient programming.
+Vim has navigation that does not use a mouse or trackpad.
+Eventually, your fingers never leave your keyboard.
+Further, most terminals have Vim built in so you can use Vim to edit scripts and modules on the fly with your terminal session.

-## 3. PEP8, docstring commenting, and module structure
+## 3. PEP 8, docstring commenting, and module structure

+Computer code executes some set of commands in an organized way.
+In every case, there are often many ways to execute a set of instructions--some ways more efficient than others.
+However, code has at least three functions.

+1. Efficiently execute the task at hand.
+2. Be accessible and usable to other programmers.
+3. Be scalable and integrable with other projects and procedures.

+Because of the latter two characteristics, Python code has developed some conventions and best practices, some of which have been institutionalized in the [PEP 8--Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) ("PEP" stands for Python Enhancement Proposals).
+Key examples PEP 8 Python coding conventions are the following.

+* Indents should be 4 spaces (not tab)
+* Limit all lines to a maximum of 79 characters long blocks of text being limited to 72 characters
+* Use a space after a comma
+* Use a space before and after arithmetic operators

+In the text editors Atom, Sublime Text 3, and Vim, you can install Linter packages that highlight areas of your code that break PEP 8 rules and tell you what the violation is.

 [TODO: Add instruction here.
 Reference the [PythonFuncs.ipynb](https://github.com/OpenRG/OG-JRC/blob/master/Tutorials/PythonFuncs.ipynb) Jupyter notebook.]